 The holidays are a time to enjoy family, friends, and food—lots of food.
 With so many tempting options available at the dinner table, it’s easy to overeat.
 Doing so, however, can derail healthy eating habits and cause weight gain that sticks around far longer than we’d like.

 How can you stay on track during the holidays?
-Check out these tips to avoid overeating and maintain a healthy lifestyle during this holiday season.
+Check out these tips to avoid overeating during the holidays while maintaining a healthy lifestyle.

 Seek Out Healthy Holiday Foods